It’s becoming increasingly popular for workers, myself included, to jump on the freelancing/self-employment bandwagon. And rightfully so.

 The economy is harsh place for employees, but entrepreneurs seem to be thriving.
 Being your own boss means you have unlimited income potential and the ability to create a better foundation for our future (and family’s future).

-Since accepting new business opportunities, I’ve been focusing on new projects I’m passionate about, while making some good money from side gigs (freelancing jobs I do in addition to my full-time job).
+Since accepting new business opportunities, I’ve been focusing on new projects I’m passionate about, while making some good money from building my freedom business.

-As a freelancer, I wear multiple hats and juggle lots of different projects at once.
+As a business owner, I wear multiple hats and juggle lots of different projects at once.

 FreshBooks is perfect for home businesses as well as freelancers and sub-contractors.
 One of my favorite features is the time tracking module that lets me “clock-in” and “clock-out” for each freelance job or project I’m working on.